-Beat the Streets is a collection of city based non-profit organization that improve opportunities for underprivileged youth in communities across America by motivating a passion for exceptional work, honesty, teamwork, and persistence through the sport of wrestling.
-Beat the Streets serves over 6,200 youth and 257 teams a year in 9 major cities (New York City, Philadelphia, Los Angeles, Chicago, Providence, Lancaster, Cleveland, the Bay Area and Boston) and the program is looking to expand.
-Since inception in 2006 Beat the Streets donors have invested thiryone million dollars into opportunities in the sport of wrestling for kids from at risk communities.
+Beat the Streets™ is an association of regional non-profit organizations serving 10 regions and 37 cities.
+BTS organizations strive to improve opportunities for underprivileged youth in communities across America by motivating a passion for exceptional work, honesty, teamwork, and persistence through the sport of wrestling.
+Beat the Streets serves over 7,366 youth and 257 teams a year in 10 major markets (New York City, Philadelphia, Los Angeles, Chicago, Lancaster, Cleveland, the Bay Area, New England, Detroit, Baltimore, and Washington DC).
+Since its inception in 2006 the donors of Beat the Streets have invested thirty-two million dollars into opportunities in the sport of wrestling for kids from at-risk communities.

-Year 1 Revenue for a startup program averages $35,000-$70,000 supporting 2-3 programming sites and around 100 kids.
-Year 2 revenue is targeted at building out the infrastructure to support scaling, revenue averages $80,000-120,000.
+In year 1 revenue for a startup program averages $35,000-$70,000 and is supporting 2-3 programming sites and around 100 kids.
+In year 2 revenue is targeted at building out the infrastructure to support scaling, revenue averages $80,000-120,000.
 Year three revenue averages $130,000-185,000 to sustain and expand opportunities for kids in the community.
-A typical Level 2 ( mid sized ) Beat the Streets local organizations support between 6-12 afterschool locations, around 300-500 youth, with an annual budget between $200,000-250,000.
-Level 3 and Level 4 Beat the Streets Programs have budgets that exceed $500,000 annually and serve 400-1,200 youth directly at 30+ afterschool locations in their city.
+A typical Tier 2 ($250,000-$499,000 annual budget) Beat the Streets regional organization supports between 6-12 afterschool locations and serves around 300-500 youth.
+Tier 3 and Tier 4 Beat the Streets organizations have budgets that exceed $500,000 annually and serve 400-1,200 youth directly at 30+ afterschool or community-based locations in their market.

 The board of directors is the governing body of individuals who collectively support the mission of the organization by focusing on strategic development and fundraising goals.
 They build the foundational structure of the organization in order to achieve these goals and grow the organization.
-The most critical skills to a strong board of directors is the ability to develop resources as well as strategically govern the non-profit and its staff.
+The most critical skill to a strong board of directors is the ability to develop resources as well as strategically govern the non-profit and its staff.
 The Board of directors is the vital key to the sustainability and success of a Beat the Streets regional organization.

-Both a single team or club and a Beat the Streets organization have same goals; to help kids through the sport of wrestling.
+Both a single team or club and a Beat the Streets organization have the same goals; to help kids through the sport of wrestling.
 What separates a club or school doing great work from a BTS organization?
 The ability to support an entire region by operating at scale.
-Across the nation there are many amazing coaches doing incredible work that some people would consider a Beat the Streets type program.
-Often times these coaches work in some of the most challenging communities and barriers get in their way; the funding to get kids transportation to events, equipment so kids can have pride in their participating on a team, the resources to provide a safe place to play.
+Across the nation, there are many amazing coaches doing incredible work that some people would consider a Beat the Streets type program.
+Often these coaches work in some of the most challenging communities and barriers get in their way; the funding to get kids transportation to events, equipment so kids can have pride in their participating on a team, the resources to provide a safe place to play.
 Or even a place to play.
 Beat the Streets works hard with local supporters and community leaders to eliminate these barriers so coaches can be empowered to focus on what they are great at, inspiring and helping kids.

 We encourage you to start a youth development wrestling club and are happy to share ideas on how to do this successfully.
-To become an accredited Beat the Streets regional organization an organization must meet the following criteria:
+To become an accredited Beat the Streets™ regional organization and use the branding of Beat the Streets ad resources that come with that, an organization must meet the following criteria: